Underline Text – What is the Difference between ins and u?

 The HTML <u> Tag

-The HTML U tag doesn't have any semantic meaning, but is used for visual styling purposes only.
-Text marked up with U is underlined.
-The underlined text starts with <u> and must be closed with the end tag </u>.
+The HTML u tag doesn't have any semantic meaning, but is used for visual styling purposes only.
+Text marked with u is underlined.
+Underlined text begins with <u> and must be closed with the end tag </u>.

 ExampleCreate subsequently inserted text by using the <u> tag.